 Many British people own holiday apartments in Spain and let their properties to holiday-makers when they are not using them themselves.
-The apartments are usually well maintained and in beautiful locations.
-The owners advertise in Sunday as "Dalton's newspapers, in iournals such Weekly" or "Exchange & Mart" or in exclusive magazines such as "The Lady".
+The apartments are usually well maintained and beautiful locations. in The owners advertise in Sunday newspapers, in as "Dalton's iournals such Weekly" or "Exchange & Mart" or in exclusive magazines such as "The Lady".